pgr2015/object-detection/README.md

 To run a full pipeline with Caffe SSD + MobileNet and CaffeBonseyes you can use the following command:

 ```
-pkg/com_bonseyes_base/bin/be-admin run --name pipeline_CaffeBonseyes \
+pkg/com_bonseyes_base/bin/be-admin run --name pipeline_objectdetection \
---config config.yml --force workflows/pipeline_CaffeBonseyes.yml \
+--config config.yml --force workflows/objectdetection_pipeline.yml \
 --param train_images url volume://data/imagesyoutubeBB_T.tar.gz \
 --param train_labels url volume://data/youtube_boundingboxes_detection_train.csv \
 --param test_images url volume://data/imagesyoutubeBB_B.tar.gz \
 --param test_labels url volume://data/youtube_boundingboxes_detection_train.csv \
 --param label_map url volume://data/labelmap_youtubebb.prototxt \
---save output benchmark_report benchmark_report
+--save output benchmark_report benchmark_report.json \
+--save output BC_benchmark_report BC_benchmark_report.json
 ```

-In the `workflows/pipeline_CaffeBonseyes.yml` file the user can establish the following parameters:
+In the `workflows/objectdetection_pipeline.yml` file the user can establish the following parameters:
 - The image dataset and the labels file (csv) for training
 - The image dataset and the labels file (csv) for benchmarking.
 - Labelmap prototxt file that specifies the ID/number of the labels
-- Epochs for training with SSD + MobileNet
+- Number of epochs and batch size for training with SSD + MobileNet
-- Epochs for training with CaffeBonseyes
+- Number of epochs and batch size for training with CaffeBonseyes
-- Epochs for benchmarking with SSD + MobileNet
+- Number of epochs and batch size for benchmarking with SSD + MobileNet
-- Epochs for benchmarking with CaffeBonseyes
+- Number of epochs and batch size for benchmarking with CaffeBonseyes

 ### Test pipeline workflow
+It is possible to run a test workflow that runs the complete pipeline with a small number of iterations

 ```
 pkg/com_bonseyes_base/bin/be-admin run workflows/pipeline_test.yml \
 --name od_pipeline --config config.yml --force \